Inertia Tames Fluctuations in Autonomous Stationary Heat Engines: Model

 \section{Model}

-We consider a system composed of two continuous degrees of freedom, $\alpha(t)$ and $x(t)$, and one discrete degree of freedom, $d(t)$.
+{Our goal is to construct a model of a stationary heat engine that is not constrained by the long-time TUR.
+To this end, we draw inspiration from the model of classical pendulum clocks introduced in Ref.~\cite{Pietzonka2022}, which is known to violate the long-time TUR.
+We construct a slight modification of that model so that it can operate as an autonomous heat engine.
+Specifically,} we consider a system composed of two continuous degrees of freedom, $\alpha(t)$ and $x(t)$, and one discrete degree of freedom, $d(t)$.
 For simplicity, we assume that all variables are dimensionless.
 The variable $\alpha(t)$ lies on a unit circle and can be interpreted as an angular coordinate; $x(t)$ represents a standard positional degree of freedom, while $d(t) \in \{-, +\}$ is a dichotomous Markov process.

-The continuous degrees of freedom evolve according to the following system of dimensionless, generally damped Langevin equations (explicit function arguments are omitted for conciseness):
+The continuous degrees of freedom evolve according to the following system of dimensionless, generally damped {(sometimes also referred to as underdamped)} Langevin equations (explicit function arguments are omitted for conciseness):